There seems little doubt that Agile is really creating a bit of stir in organisations right now.

-- What type of leadership and organizational practices are needed to effectively support Agile
+What type of leadership and organisational practices are needed to effectively support Agile

 I think Agile's creating quite a stir at the moment.
 It reminds me actually of that really famous piece by Marc Andreessen in The Wall Street Journal in 2011 where he said that, "Software was eating the world."
 I think not only is software eating the world, but actually Agile organizations are eating the world.